jshaheen1/e2emessenger/README.md

-This is a rudimentary example of an end to end messenger with encyption.
+This is a rudimentary example of an end to end messenger with El Gamal encyption.